 The beauty of competitive analysis in online media buying is being able to let your fellow industry players spend money to market and monetize products similar to yours while you use their experiences to construct more efficient and lucrative marketing strategies for yourself.
 By leveraging competitive intelligence to dictate your media decision-making, you can learn more and spend less, better anticipate market reactions, and ultimately build rapid revenue growth.

 For site owners especially, it can get tremendously expensive to drive traffic to your site.
-You want your campaign choices, PPC spends, social media channels you choose to advertise on, et cetera, to be cost-effective — as measured by your click-thru rate (CTR) and resulting net profit.
+You want your campaign choices, PPC spends, social media channels you choose to advertise on, et cetera, to be cost-effective — as measured by your click-through rate (CTR) and resulting net profit.

 Two Reasons WhatRunsWhere® is Better Able to Give Actionable Insights